Laragear/Refine/README.md

 - A static property being written is the cache of Refiner methods which grows by every unique Refiner that runs.
 - A static property being written is the cache of Abstract Refiner methods which is only written once.

+The cached Refiner methods shouldn't grow uncontrollably, unless you have dozens of Refiner classes being called multiple times.
+In any case, you can always flush the cached refiner methods using the `RefineQuery::flushCachedRefinerMethods()`.

 There should be no problems using this package with Laravel Octane.

-If you can always flush the cached refiner methods using the `RefineQuery::flushCachedRefinerMethods()`.

 ## Security